 Just to be clear, it appears that once there is a B12 deficiency, the amount of B12 needed to recover is not available from food.

-It was when I was having a shot a day that my peripheral neuropathy went away.
+When I was having a shot a day my peripheral neuropathy went away.